IvanBila/ivanbila.github.io/content/blog/how-developers-can-improve-ux/index.md

 By using OAuth not only you have the convenience of signing in the user in without requiring a password you also have access to the information(first name, last name, age and more) that the user has already filled in his/her account.

-Whether you should use Google, Twitter, Facebook, Linkedin or GitHub OAuth provider can depend based on your needs, however, more often than not, you'll use more than one OAuth provider.
+Whether you should use Google, Twitter, Facebook, LinkedIn or GitHub OAuth provider can depend based on your needs, however, more often than not, you'll use more than one OAuth provider.

 Given that Facebook and Google are the providers with the most users, I'll compare both and say why and when I'd use one